Sabari-2005/19AI547-Blockchain-for-Business/Ex_No_6_Blockchain-Based Passwordless Authentication (Using Public-Private Key Cryptography).md

 # Algorithm:
 Step 1: User Registration
-A user registers with their Ethereum public key (instead of a password).
+A user registers with their Ethereum public key (instead of a password)

 Step 2: Login Process